Originally published on 24th March 2016 Last updated on 9th August 2024

 Could a change in medication change your life?

-What’s The Difference in Options?
+What is The Difference in Options?

 To understand the different options, let’s start by looking at the thyroid hormones you body produces (or at least, would do if it had a well-functioning thyroid!):

-• T4: This is a ‘pro-hormone’ (as a precursor of T3, having minimal hormonal effect itself).
+- T4: This is a ‘pro-hormone’ (as a precursor of T3, having minimal hormonal effect itself).
+T4 is referred to as the ‘storage hormone’ and its main function is to convert to T3, both active T3 and Reverse T3.

-• Calcitonin: This is secreted from the thyroid when blood levels are high in Calcium.
+- Calcitonin: This is secreted from the thyroid when blood levels are high in Calcium.
 It acts to lower levels of Calcium in the blood and stops the release of more Calcium from your bones into the blood.
 Because of this, it’s said to be effective in the prevention of osteoporosis.

-Your body produces all of these hormones itself but some of the T4 produced by the thyroid is also converted into that very important T3 and T3 is the active thyroid hormone; the one that gives you energy and removes most hypothyroid symptoms.
+Your body produces all of these hormones itself but some of the T4 produced by the thyroid is also converted into that very important T3 and T3 is the active thyroid hormone; the one that gives you energy and removes hypothyroid symptoms.

 So, you can see why it may be beneficial to take a thyroid medication that replaces all or at least the two most important (T3 and T4) of these thyroid hormones in the case of hypothyroidism.
 However, there are many different options for thyroid medication, which are explained below.